September 3. Today's Birthdays

 NAMES

-Serzhan Akynzhanov (1939-1991) is the scientist, laureate of the Prize of the Ualikhanov Academy of Sciences.
+Serzhan Akynzhanov (1939-1991) is the scientist, laureate of the Prize of the Ualikhanov Academy fo Sciences.

+Born in Almaty is the graduate of the Lomonosov Moscow State University.

 Died tragically during archeological excavations in Taraz.